CCi’s Quick List of Adoptee Articles

 “I Hate Being Judged Because I Look Different Than My Adoptive Family” Emma, an Indonesian adoptee, shares her experiences of people making remarks about how “different” she looks from the rest of her family.
 She hopes that people will come to realize that her family is just like any other typical family, and that she is not as different as it may appear from her own family (12/2015).

-“I was the daughter my parents didn’t keep” Charlotte Cotter discusses her story finding her birth parents and her experiences as a Chinese adoptee on Channel News Asia.
+“I Was the Daughter My Parents Didn’t Keep” CCi Co-founder, Charlotte Cotter, discusses her story finding her birth parents and her experiences as a Chinese adoptee on Channel News Asia.
 (10/2024)

 “I’m an International Adoptee and I’m Not Interested in Finding my Biological Parents” Holly Johnson explores why she would choose not to search for her biological parents (3/2019).